 Water Industry Commission for Scotland

-Water Plus (Severn Trent and United Utilities JV)
+Water Plus Ltd (Severn Trent and United Utilities JV)

 Ayr Environmental Services

-- Advising the Water Industry Commission for Scotland on a significant review and reform of the retail water market legal and regulatory framework.
+- Advised the Water Industry Commission for Scotland on a wide-ranging Market Review exercise for the non-household retail market in Scotland.

-- Defending Water Plus on a portfolio of claims relating to charges for water and sewerage services in the retail market.
+- Advised Water Plus on a multimillion pound portfolio of litigations in relation to disputed water charges in the English retail market.

 Other key lawyers:

 - Advising Northumbrian Water on its PR19 price control redetermination by the Competition and Markets Authority, a 12 month process which has resulted in a significantly improved package.